Copilot Studio Generative Answers (NLU Boost) Node: Setup Guide & Troubleshooting

 There are two straightforward ways to use generative AI from Copilot Studio:

-• Generative response
+• Generative answers

 • Prompt actions (AI Builder)